aerithnetzer/codex/script.typ

 == Slide

-First, we are going to discuss the technology, data, computational workflows, and all the rest of the fun stuff that makes computers go fast.
-I have been tinkering with computers since I was a pre-teen, and I hope my love for seeing computers put up very big numbers shines through today.
-Then, we are going to highlight what our project is, why is it important, how we are doing it, and our preliminary results.
-So, to start out with...

-== Slide

 Let's talk about that time I used 70 GPUs on Quest.
 If you don't know, Quest is Northwestern's supercomputing center.
 The research computing team is absolutely incredible, and if you are a humanist who needs access to big compute centers on the cheap, Quest should be the first place you go.
 Specifically thanks to David Glass and Emilio Lehoucq for hanging out with me and installing my special little programs that only I use on Quest.
 So our workflow looks something like this: you clean the data with NLTK, getting out stopwords and non-english words, as it would contribute little meaning to a model.
 Stopwords are words like "a", "if", "the", that are far too frequent to really contribute any real information to the model.
 We then create the embeddings of these cleaned texts with the SentenceTransformers library, we used all-MiniLM-L6-v2, a widely used and computationally inexpensive model to get the text vectors.
 We then use Uniform Manifold Approximation and Projection to bring the high-dimensional space down to a 2-dimensional space for clustering and visualization.
 Then, we use the very tersely-titled Hierarchical Density-Based Spatial Clustering of Applications with Noise, which essentially means that it can clustering objects hierarchically, allowing us to see which clusters are closest and furthest from one another.
 Then, we can run class-based Term Frequency-Inverse Document Frequency, or c-TF-IDF, to extract the most representative terms for specific tops or classes of documents.
 Over millions of documents, this is a very computationally expensive task.
 So we try to parallelize the workflow over with many submissions to the Quest supercomputing center, allowing us very fast and efficient processing over many nodes.
 For one of these runs, I sent in about 100 jobs to the Quest supercomputing center.
 And I guess that was a slow week for quest because it gave me all of the GPUs at once.
 I took up so many GPUs that apparently some students in the stats department were talking about "what could a librarian" possibly be doing with all of these GPUs, well, now they know, it was this.

-== Slide

-Regardless, now that we have the data, we can start building some actually cool stuff.
-We chose BERTopic for its' ease of use, modularity, and capacity for time-dependent and class-based modelling.
-If you are a digital humanist doing big data with text, RAPIDSAI is quite possibly the greatest thing in the world and will change your life.
-It is a project from NVIDIA, and offers 100% API compatibility with `pandas` and `scikit-learn`, but implemented in CUDA, their GPU parallel processing framework.
-RAPIDS allowed us to iterate so so so much faster than we could have done otherwise.
-I know NVIDIA sponsored this event but I promise they did not pay me to say this but their tooling is so far beyond what anyone else is doing and it is open source, which is very nice.

-So now that we have a CUDA-enabled workflow to bring analyzing our time-to-insight from hours to minutes ---

 == Slide